What Is A Heat Pump?

 When researching heat pumps, you will find that there are several different types available, including air-source heat pumps, geothermal heat pumps, ground-source heat pumps, and water-source heat pumps.
 At Logan Services, we offer air-source heat pump systems.
 These systems are the most common pumps used to handle the tough winter climate in Ohio.

-So how do these electric heat pump systems work?
+So how do these electric heat pumps work?
 The heat pump unit is positioned outside the home.
 It absorbs heat from the outdoor air and delivers it to the indoor air handler (electric furnace) through refrigeration.
 The air flows over a hot indoor coil powered by electricity.
 Then, the air flows up through the ductwork to heat your home.

 Heat pumps are not as efficient when temperatures dip because there typically aren’t enough hot air molecules from the outdoor air to be transferred inside.
 Extreme cold causes more work for the heat pump and higher energy usage.
 You will have to rely on backup heat sources, such as the heat strips from the indoor air handler, to keep your home comfortable.